When you're planning an overseas trip, you always need to think about what you're going to use for money once you touch down or disembark.

 As with all cards, make sure you read and understand the terms and conditions, including the fees.
-In some countries, for example, a tip will be automatically deducted (and later refunded) by the card provider when you use their card in bars and restaurants.

-In general, this increasingly popular type of travel money relies on a hefty exchange rate markup when loading money onto pre-paid cards.
+In general, this popular type of travel money relies on a hefty exchange rate markup when loading money onto pre-paid cards.
 Portability and convenience can easily be offset by the exchange rate margin and a confusing array of other fees – so be especially vigilant when considering one of these.

 Also, be sure to have the right currency loaded on the card, since card issuers may charge two percent per transaction - or more - for using currencies not loaded on the card.

 On a shoe string?